rahulkumarborah/tejasupmanyu.dev/src/pages/you-probably-dont-need-redux/index.md

 ## Redux for signalling 👀

 At times in our applications, we need to _*do*_ something based on occurrence of some event somewhere else in your code.
 For example - I want to change text inside a header component whenever user scrolls beyond a certain limit in another component.
-Usually, how we solve this is maintain a redux state which is a boolean keeping track if the user scrolled to that limit or not and we watch for that state value in our header, when it changes we change our header text.
+Usually, how we solve this is maintain a Redux state which is a boolean keeping track if the user scrolled to that limit or not and we watch for that state value in our header, when it changes we change our header text.
 Sounds familiar?
 Or suppose you have a general confirmation modal which you might want to show at multiple places in your application, you can either call it at these many places or just put it on the parent component, toggling Its visibility somehow.
 Again you’ll be maintaining a set of actions and a reducer to maintain modal visibility state, right?
 These cases might not be that frequent but these are not rare as well.

 To reiterate, signalling flags or values like the one above are rarely ‘global’ and are required to be received by one or a few components at most.
 So why do we put these values in our so called _*global store*_ ?